Exploring the Future of AI-Infused Objects

 Imagine a world where everyday objects are imbued with the power of generative AI.
 What possibilities and challenges would emerge?
 ThingsCon aims to explore this frontier by inviting designers to create provotypes of the near future “generative things”.

 The exhibition “Generative Things” premiered at TH/NGS 2024, on 13 December 2024 in Volkshotel Amsterdam, and will travel to other places in 2025, sparking conversations and imaginations.
-This initiative is organized by ThingsCon, in collaboration with the Master Digital Design of Amsterdam Univesity of Applied Sciences and Waag Futurelab.
+This initiative is organized by ThingsCon, in collaboration with the Master Digital Design of Amsterdam University of Applied Sciences and Waag Futurelab.

 Provotypes from the near future: Catalysts for Critical Thinking